kylekrny/portfolio-gatsby/README.md

   Personal Portfolio
 </h1>
 <p align="center">
 My personal portfolio built using Gatsby.js.
-You can view the project at https://kyleswork.com
+You can view the live version at https://kyleswork.com
 </p>